 Why don’t any of these supplements meet the stringent burden of proof?
 Many supplement companies don’t actually test their products in humans, relying on studies performed on cells in a dish or by citing out-of-context evidence for individual ingredients.
 Other times, the studies conducted on supplements aren’t rigorous, unbiased, or gold-standard studies.
 Even if a study is done well, other researchers must be able to replicate the work, showing that the findings are reliable.
 Then, they can look across multiple gold-standard trials — with qualities like double-blind placebo controls, and peer review processes — to determine whether there is sufficient evidence to support the claims.

-The Regulatory Landscape is the Wild, Wild West
+The regulatory landscape is a Wild West

 This lack of regulation stems from legislation enacted in 1994, reclassifying many existing nutritional and dietary products as food rather than drugs.
 Lax regulation fueled the growth of the supplement industry to a whopping $140 billion worldwide.
 Supplements are only retroactively regulated through fines and lawsuits if their claims are demonstrably false or their product isn’t safe.